Phlebotomy: South Africa

 In South Africa learnerships to qualify as a Phlebotomy Technician are offered by many public and private educational institutions as well as by private academies owned up by pathology laboratories (such as Ampath Laboratories, Lancet, PathCare) and healthcare service providers (such as Netcare, South African National Blood Service).
 Some of the larger retail pharmacy chains offering in-store clinical services (such as Clicks, Dis-Chem) also provide training for aspirant phlebotomists.
 Certification can be obtained from a number of examination and testing institutions.
 To work as a phlebotomist in South Africa, registration with the Health Professions Council of South Africa (HPCSA) is required.

-Sample-tube-types
+Sample tube types

+Draw station

+A phlebotomy draw station is a place where blood is drawn from patients for laboratory testing, transfusions, donations, or research purposes.
+The blood is typically drawn via venipuncture or a finger stick by a healthcare professional such as a phlebotomist, nurse, or medical assistant.

+The draw station typically includes a padded chair or a bed for patients prone to fainting during blood draws.

+Draw stations can be found in various settings, such as hospitals, clinics, blood donation centers, and independent laboratories or as part of patient service centers (PSC).

 History

-Early "phlebotomists" used techniques such as leeches and incision to extract blood from the body.
+Early phlebotomists used techniques such as leeches and incision to extract blood from the body.
 Bloodletting was used as a therapeutic as well as a prophylactic process, thought to remove toxins from the body and to balance the humors.
 While physicians did perform bloodletting, it was a specialty of barber surgeons, the primary provider of health care to most people in the medieval and early modern eras.